Aethylred/puppet-puppet5/README.md

 # Bootstrap

 This module is written to run on Puppet 5.x, many operating system disributions do not have this package available in their standard package repostitories.
-The {{bootstrap}} directory contains a collection of bash scripts that will add the Puppetlabs Puppet 5 repositories, install the `puppet-agent` package, install Rubygems, and finally install `librarian-puppet`.
+The `bootstrap` directory contains a collection of bash scripts that will add the Puppetlabs Puppet 5 repositories, install the `puppet-agent` package, install Rubygems, and finally install `librarian-puppet`.

 These scripts will need to be run as an administrator, and often they require re-logging to update the bash environment and paths after installation.